 If you are contacted about debts owed by a deceased person, refer them to the person named

 executor or personal representative of the decedent's estate.
 If the decedent had a living trust, refer the debt collector to the trustee of the trust.
 It is best to avoid volunteering any information about the decedent or the estate other than to simply refer them to the person in charge of administering the estate.If you are being harassed by debt collectors about loans or bills owed by your deceased parent, Pennyborn.com features a free sample form letter that shows how to write a letter to your parent's creditors.
 To ensure all debts of the deceased person are handled in accordance with state law, consult a probate lawyer.
-To view our free form letter to creditors, see form letter to collector.
+To view the free Pennyborn form letter to creditors, see form letter to collector.

 Deceased Spouse’s Debts